Kick off the new tax year with 50% off ANY of our accountancy packages!

 There are two ways you can go about this one: you can either advertise your services on a jobs board, or you can answer client ads on jobs boards.

-Jobs boards such as Construction Jobs UK, and Careers in Construction allow you to filter by your trade and your location, so you’ll always be shown the jobs that are nearest to you.
+Jobs boards such as Careers in Construction allow you to filter by your trade and your location, so you’ll always be shown the jobs that are nearest to you.
 Of course, you’ll be competing against other tradespeople for these opportunities, so making sure you’ve got a strong portfolio of work and some adoring testimonials on your website or social media page will be a huge advantage.

 This isn’t to say you need to spend your days posting on forums and fishing for leads, but having your finger on the pulse is always going to be of benefit.